CloudPirates-io/helm-charts/charts/rustfs/README.md

 # Access the console
 kubectl port-forward service/my-rustfs 9001:9001

+# Access via console service (if enabled and using StatefulSet)
+kubectl port-forward service/my-rustfs-console 9001:9001
 ```

 ### Via ingress (if enabled)

 - API: `http://rustfs.local` (or your configured hostname)
-- Console: `http://rustfs-console.local` (or your configured hostname)
+- Console: `http://rustfs-console.local` (or your configured hostname via consoleIngress)

 ## Health Checks